3.6. The \(LU\) decomposition#

 To solve a system \(A\vect{x} = \vect{b}\) using \( PA = LU\).

-One way to measure the performance of an algorithm is counting the number of arithmetic operations that are necessary for solving a problem.
-By arithmetic operations we will take into account additions, multiplications and divisions.
+One way to measure the performance of an algorithm is to count the number of arithmetic operations that are necessary for solving a problem.
+By arithmetic operations we will take into account in this setting additions, multiplications and divisions.

 -